MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/04-configure-firewall-rule.md

 ## Configure Azure SQL Database firewall rules

-1. From the lab virtual machine, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/).
+1. In the lab virtual machine, double click on the Azure portal shortcut on the desktop [https://portal.azure.com](https://portal.azure.com/).
 Connect to the Portal using the Azure **Username** and **Password** provided on the **Environment details** tab for this lab virtual machine.

     ![Picture 1](../images/dp300-lab4-img1.png)